 How profitable a bank is affects its long-term survivability.
-A bank can retain its earnings, expanding its capital cushion, or put them to work addressing problematic loans, likely making the bank more resilient in times of trouble.
-However, banks that are losing money have less ability to do those things.
+Earnings may be retained by the bank, expanding its capital cushion, or be used to address problematic loans, likely making the bank better prepared to withstand economic shocks.
+Conversely, losses diminish a bank's ability to do those things.

-On Bankrate's earnings test, Westfield Bank scored 16 out of a possible 30, falling short of the national average of 16.52.
+Westfield Bank scored 12 out of a possible 30 on Bankrate's earnings test, below the national average of 15.12.

-Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one widely used measure of a bank's earnings.
-Westfield Bank's most recent annualized quarterly return on equity was 7.31 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, essentially) by total equity, is one widely used measure of a bank's earnings.
+Westfield Bank's most recent annualized quarterly return on equity was 5.37 percent, below the national average of 8.10 percent.

-The bank recorded net income of $8.6 million on total equity of $240.7 million for the twelve months ended June 30, 2017.
-The bank reported an annualized return on average assets, or ROA, of 0.83 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+The bank earned net income of $12.7 million on total equity of $237.1 million for the twelve months ended December 31, 2017.
+The bank had an annualized return on average assets, or ROA, of 0.61 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.